Home

 Walton Hall, left, was originally the home of the Greenall brewing family.

 The mansion is Elizabethan in style, but was actually built in the 1830s, as the family home of Gilbert Greenall and designed by Edmund Sharpe of Lancaster, who later became famous for the Gothic revival in architecture.
+Here, the Warrington brewer adopted the lifestyle of a country squire with great success and earned the title of Lord Daresbury.

 Lewis Carroll is believed to have been one of the early visitors.

 The interior is breathtaking.
 Time has mellowed the oak panelling and elaborate mahogany fireplace in the hall.
-Stained glass panelled windows light up the impressive collection of Victorian paintings lining the staircase.

 There is still lots of information to add, which I will add over the coming months.